metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 These Chargers receivers are running some crisp routes.
 Mike Williams and Keenan Allen are impressing in particular.

+I wonder if this referee crew even flags pass interference.
+Back-to-back plays with some arguable pass interference from Washington.
+Alex Kemp and his crew kept their yellow flags dry on both plays.

 ***

 #### Bears @ Rams